giladsh1/ec2-ninja/README.md

 ignore_cache: yes # always refresh from AWS, don't use local cache file (unless -d option is used)

 ####  multiple regions per profile ####
-# when defined, ec2-ninja will automatically fetch servers from all regions defined
+# when defined, ec2-ninja will automatically fetch servers from all regions
 # you can override this default value with the --region option
 multi_region:
   default: